hamzajamil7/todosListApp/readme.txt

-To run this project on your pc
+To run this project on your system

 .First install visual studio code, composer , Xammp, laravel, laravel breeze (livewire) .Then after that start the xammp server and open the folder in visual studio code